 “I don’t know if we need it, our mornings aren’t too bad.”
 I said.

 After that fateful day, our mornings changed…5:30am, 7am, 6:30am, 6:45am, 6:15am, 7am and so on.
-I was struggling with the inconsistency and that, as my pregnancy developed, I wasn’t sleeping as well.
-So one Thursday morning when he woke at 5:45am and i was bleary eyed, Amazon Prime got the better of me and I’d ordered a Gro-Clock by 6:30am.
+I was struggling with the inconsistency and, as my pregnancy developed, sleeping was getting more and more difficult.
+So one Thursday morning when he woke at 5:45am and I was bleary eyed, Amazon Prime got the better of me and I’d ordered a Gro-Clock by 6:30am.

 By the time I’d picked our son up from his first day of pre-school on the Friday, I had played about with it and got it set up in his room.
 The clock comes with a lovely little book “Sleepy Farm” which is designed to explain the clock and encourage them to stay in bed longer.
 It tells the story of a group of farm animals, including a pig who doesn’t sleep when he should and misses out on fun as well as being rude and grumpy.
 The other animals save money in a sock (My assumption is the only reason for this being that it rhymes with clock) and by the pig a Gro-Clock to help him.